nathannye/sanity-yaml/README.md

 };
 ```

 > 💡 When `removeDefineField: true` is set in your config, fields will be generated as plain objects instead of `defineField()` calls.
-You can conditionally import `defineField` in your template using the `shouldRemoveDefineField` helper.
 > 🧠 The component-props will give your linter a heart attack if you have unused-arguments enabled.
 Use this only if you are okay having a bunch of unused props in each file.
 **`templates/component.hbs`** - Generates JSX component:
 ```handlebars